 What is Cruise travel insurance?

 Cruise travel insurance covers your cruising holiday.
 TID have made this really easy- there is no additional cost for cruise cover.
 The Overseas plans The Works, The Basics and the Annual Multi-Trip include cruise cover.
 Not only are your overseas medical costs covered on-board but we can also reimburse your prepaid excursions you miss out on, due to illness.
 Medical evacuation is also covered from the shore to the nearest medical facilities when agreed by us.
 If you plan to cruise around in Australian Waters or board a "domestic cruise' you will need to select one of the Overseas plans (The Works or The Basics) and then choose 'Australian Waters' as your destination in order to be covered for medical treatment on-board, which is administered by international doctors and not under Medicare.

 Why do I need travel insurance for a cruise?

-Here are some benefits included in your policy
+Here are some of the cover benefits included in your policy for cruising.

 Don't like medical bills?